Emberlynn-Loo/tp/docs/UserGuide.md

     <h2><a href="#features---managing-persons">Features - Managing Person Profiles</a></h2>
 </div>

-<span class="hello_span">HO HO HO it seems that you are trying to manage your contacts!
-Let me guide you through the magical world of managing person profiles in Gene-nie!</span>
+<span class="hello_span">HO HO HO...</span> it seems that you are trying to manage your contacts!
+Let me guide you through the magical world of managing person profiles in Gene-nie!

 <div class="section_header_h3">
     <h3><a href="#listing-all-persons--list-or-l">Listing all Persons</a></h3>